When should I come to the Writing Center?

-Just like we can help you at any stage in your writing process, we’re happy to work with you on any of your composition needs, from composition essays to lab reports, honors theses to proposal projects, or even creative writing.
-We can also help with non-alphabetic texts like speeches and poster or power-point presentations, and we’d also be glad to provide feedback on scholarship essays and applications or other professional materials as well.
+Just like we can help you at any stage in your writing process, we’re happy to work with you on any of your composition needs, from essays to lab reports, honors theses to proposal projects, or even creative writing.
+We provide feedback on scholarship essays, applications, resumes, or other professional materials.
+We assist with other assignments like speeches or power-point presentations.
+We'll even help you with time management and schedule planning!
 If you’re writing it, we’ll be happy to take a look and offer feedback.

 What happens during a writing center appointment anyway?